Many people who make up our community their heartfelt thoughts about what St. Andrew's means to them.

 "Since arriving at St. Andrew's my freshman year, I've become more confident in everything I do.
 Without St. Andrew's, I wouldn't feel the way I do now - proud of myself."

-"When I think of St. Andrew's, I think of a close-knit, loving community with full of energy and spirit.
+"When I think of St. Andrew's, I think of a close-knit, loving community full of energy and spirit.
 I also think of caring teachers and administrators who instill in each student a sense of self-confidence and a can-do attitude no matter what the circumstances."

 Director of Student Life